 As the weather starts to warm up again (thank God), we start to feel the call of nature – eating and drinking among it, that is.
 Is there anything better than a leisurely lunch eaten with the sun warming your shoulders, or a sunset cocktail sipped in plein air?
 We think not.

-So, in giddy celebration of spring and in eager anticipation of summer, we’ve rounded up the best al fresco spots for breakfast, lunch, dinner or cocktails – from hidden gems, secret treasures and old favourites.
+So, in giddy celebration of spring and summer, we’ve rounded up the best al fresco spots for breakfast, lunch, dinner or cocktails – from hidden gems, secret treasures and old favourites.

-And, with the continued development of George House at the southern end of Sloane Street, we’ll soon have our own outpost of Granger & Co. and another top secret dining spot that’s soon to be announced.
+And, with the continued development of George House at the southern end of Sloane Street, and the recent opening of Granger & Co. and another top secret dining spot that’s soon to be announced.
 Watch this space…

 We’ll see you in the sunshine…